cole-gannaway/Prims-MST-Algorithm/README.md

 To execute the program, first compile the program using the provided Makefile and then use the commandline comands ./prim yourInputFileHere

-To ensure correct syntax, read the heading of prim.c
+To ensure correct syntax when reading in your graph, read the instructions in the heading of prim.c